Facebook Data Engineer Interview Questions

 Task: Write SQL to see how well this feature is doing (loading times, step completion %).
 Next, use Python to update average step time as and when new values stream in, given that there are too many to store in memory.

-- What operator will you use to join a table with two tables with one left and matched the right one?
+- Using what operator can you join a table with two tables with one left and matched the right one?

 - The ORDER BY command in SQL is automatically set in what format if you don’t set it?

 - Given: A 2D array of friends — [[A,B],[A,C],[B,D],[B,C],[R,M], [S],[P], [A]]